yokalona/livadator/README.md

 5. Add cool looking logs and several levels of logging
 6. ✅ With default options function
 7. ✅ Override default values for required and options

+## Disclaimer
+Personally, I like to create new stuff to understand how old stuff works.
+It is my prime motivation, just curiosity and fun.
+This project might change a lot in the future or just became buried, long-lost memories.
+Anyway, I had my fun, so you do you and don't forget to have fun as well.

+And as one once told:

+> **I see ya, when I see ya**

+<div style="text-align: right"><i>(c) Baron Ryan</i></div>

 ## Happy using